This page on L-Tyrosine is currently marked as in-progress. We are still compiling research.

 May improve cognitive performance during sleep deprivation without significantly affecting sleep function

-Acute uncontrollable stress is a phenomena that is able to deplete norephinephrine (NE) concentrations in neural tissue, particularly the hypothalamus and brainstem (containing the locus coeruleus) and behavioural alterations associated with NE depletion in research animals have been shown to be avoidance/escape, spontaneous motor activity, aggressive behaviors, and swimming.
+Acute uncontrollable stress is a phenomena that is able to deplete norepinephrine (NE) concentrations in neural tissue, particularly the hypothalamus and brainstem (containing the locus coeruleus) and behavioural alterations associated with NE depletion in research animals have been shown to be avoidance/escape, spontaneous motor activity, aggressive behaviors, and swimming.
 Ingestion of L-Tyrosine can attenuate the development of behavioural abnormalities associated with acute uncontrollable stressors in research animals in the range of 200-400mg/kg (oral or intravenous) 30-60 minutes prior to the acute stressor.

 Appears to mitigate some overt symptoms of acute and uncontrollable stress (this is in contrast to the Adaptogen class of molecules, which may be effective against chronic and manageable stress); the two stress respones being mediated by different mechanisms

 Some studies have been conducted specifically as it applies to cold stress (the goal of Cold Exposure therapy) have noted decrease immobility time in a dose-dependent manner in mice given 200-400mg/kg L-Tyrosine injections to a similar magnitude of 5-20mg/kg Phenylpropanolamine; Tyrosine appeared to synergistically reduce immobility time when paired with either Phenylpropanolamine or Amphetamines.
-These effects correlated with hippocampal norephedrine concentrations, which were preserved with L-Tyrosine.
+These effects correlated with hippocampal noradrenaline concentrations, which were preserved with L-Tyrosine.
 These protective effects have been noted in human subjects, albeit a small sample size.

 May reduce the adverse effects of cold stress, has some human evidence of doing so (as it pertains to memory function)